isomerpages/moe-standrewsjc/_parents/Sexuality Education.md

 </p>
 <p><strong>INFORMATION FOR PARENTS</strong>
 </p>
-<p>8.
-Parents may opt their children out of Sexuality Education and/or supplementary
+<p>Parents may opt their children out of Sexuality Education and/or supplementary
 Sexuality Education programmes by MOE-approved external providers.</p>
 <p></p>
-<p>9.
-Parents who wish to opt their children out of the Sexuality Education
+<p>Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
 If you would like to withdraw your child out of the Sexuality Education Programme in 2025, please complete the Opt-out Form <a href="https://go.gov.sg/sajc-sed-opt-out2025" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/sajc-sed-opt-out2025</a>.</p>
 <p></p>
 <p>The completed form is to be submitted by <strong>07/03/2025</strong>.</p>
 <p></p>
-<p>10.
-Parents who wish to opt their children out of the <strong>eTeens programme</strong> need
+<p>Parents who wish to opt their children out of the <strong>eTeens programme</strong> need
 to complete an opt-out form.
 If you would like to withdraw your child from the eTeens Programme in 2025, please complete the Parents Opt-out Form at <a href="https://go.gov.sg/sajc-eteens-opt-out2025" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/sajc-eteens-opt-out2025</a>.</p>
 <p></p>
 <p>The completed form is to be submitted by <strong>07/03/2025</strong>.</p>
 <p></p>
-<p>11.
-Parents can contact the school at 6285 7008 (Mr Wayne Ko Ext 254)
+<p>Parents can contact the school at 6285 7008 (Mr Wayne Ko Ext 254) for
-for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+discussion or to seek clarification about the school’s Sexuality Education programme.</p>